simplymichael/smart-form-validator/README.md

 and we want to define and enforce a constraint on that field to only accept objects.
 First, we'd create a rule stating that requirement.
 The rule will have a `field` property that specifies the target field.
-We can omit this property while creating the rule, but must specify it when adding the rule to the field.
+We may omit this property while creating the rule, but must specify it when adding the rule to the field.
-It may optionally have a `getValue` property if the field is not a traditional HTML input field whose value we can obtain with `element.value`.
+The rule may optionally have a `getValue` property if the field is not a traditional HTML input field whose value we can obtain with `element.value`.
 The `getValue` property will hold a function that will return the current value of the field when called: